First-party data: definition and why is it important?

 - When booking your hotel online, you’ll share information like your name, email address and date of birth.
 The hotel may also add an opt-in to their form, allowing you to sign up for their newsletter.
 This is your first-party data, it’s the minimum information required to make the purchase.

 - The following information may also be asked of you: are you travelling for business or leisure?
 Would you prefer a sea view or a mountain view?
 What are your dietary requirements?
-This is your zero-party data, that you’re willing to share with the hotel and that they can’t infer or buy, to improve your customer experience.
+This is your zero-party data, that you’re willing to share and they can’t buy to improve your customer experience.

-⚠️ Curious to find out more about zero-party data and how it is helping brands and media groups to better engage with their audience? ⚠️
+⚠️ Curious to find out more about zero-party data and how it is helping brands to engage with their audience? ⚠️

 Check out THIS ARTICLE that tells you everything you need to know